 It is celebrated annually on 23 April, as this is the generally accepted date of St. George's death.

 In addition to England, St George is the patron saint of Portugal, Georgia, Serbia, Bulgaria, Bosnia and Herzegovina, the Republic of Macedonia, and many cities across Europe.
 St. George's Day is also a regional holiday in the Aragon region of Spain and a provincial government holiday in Newfoundland, Canada.
+It is also a holiday for government and schools in the state of Rio de Janeiro in Brazil.

 St. George is the patron saint of many other organizations, including the Scout Movement, who have celebrated St. George's Day on April 23 since its inception.